 Lawn Butterfly

-But yesterday one was different, bigger; so I out with the camera and managed to get two fuzzy pics:
+But yesterday one was different, bigger, vibrant blue; so I out with the camera and managed to get two pics:

 I’ll update when I find out what this beauty is.
 And I’ll keep an eye out for a better picture.

 Ah!
 Suncana says its Iolaus silas, the Southern Sapphire!
-Sun is our in-house entomologist on our Palmiet Rangers whatsapp group, and has a Palmiet project on iNaturalist, which I have now joined.
+Suncana is our in-house entomologist on our Palmiet Rangers whatsapp group, and I have now joined her Palmiet project on iNaturalist.
 She sent a better pic – Steve Woodhall’s from biodiversityexplorer.info

-– tiny yellow meadow flower – while I was down there –
+– tiny meadow flower – sorrel? – taken while I was nose-down, bum-up down there –

 Bonus!
 Pictures from a Palmiet neighbour who’s a great photographer.
 Most (all?) taken right here in our valley: